phyrwork/copyright/README.md

 - Fix mode which updates files with missing changes.
 - Intelligently simplifies copyright year expressions e.g. `2009,2010,2011,2013` to
   `2009-11,3`.
+- Git path mode for using Git to identify which files to check in CI.

 ## Getting Started